shikharmittal04/epspy/README.md

 The following code captures the main functionalities of this package.
 ```
 from furs.furs import furs

+#Step-1 initialise the object with default settings
 obj = furs()

+#Step-2 generate the data at the reference frequency
 obj.ref_freq()

+#Step-3 generate the sky maps at multiple frequencies as well as their sky average
 obj.gen_freq()

+#Step-4 finally, generate a sky averaged spectrum vs frequency figure
+obj.visual()
 ```
 Save the above code as (say) `eg_script.py` and run it as

 `python eg_script.py`

 Running the code will generate several files.
 The terminal messages will guide you to these output files.
-The most important file of all files of your interest will be `Tb_nu_map.npy`.
+The most important of all files of your interest will be `Tb_nu_map.npy`.
 However, you may never have to deal with them yourself.
-Instead to visualise your outputs use the function `furs.visual()`.
+To visualise your outputs use the function `visual()`.
+Read on to see the available features for visual.

 The default values have been chosen such that the above script can be run on a PC.
 Since modern PCs have at least 4 cores, for a better performance one could also run the code as